What Is A Single Source Generic and How Does It Impact Drug Pricing?

 Once a single source brand drug goes off patent, one of two different scenarios may occur:

-Scenario one: In some cases, the FDA grants a single company the exclusive right to manufacture, distribute, market and sell a generic version of a drug.
+In some cases, the FDA grants a single company the exclusive right to manufacture, distribute, market and sell a generic version of a drug.
 This is known as a “single source generic,” where the manufacturer has the sole right to produce the generic version of that drug for anywhere from six months to one year.
 The price of the drug will be lower than the brand drug.
-But, since there’s only one other company selling the drug, it will not be much cheaper than its branded equivalent.
+But, since there’s only one other company selling the single source generic drug, it will not be much cheaper than its branded equivalent.

-Scenario two: Several drug companies are allowed to design their own versions of the brand drug.
+Several drug companies are allowed to design their own versions of the brand drug.
 At this point, the drug is known as a multiple source generic because a consumer can get the drug from one of several manufacturers.
-Because there are several competing brands with essentially the same product in the marketplace, competition causes the prices drop.
+Because there are several competing brands with essentially the same product in the marketplace, competition causes the prices to drop.

 Although generic drugs are equivalent to branded drugs in terms of efficacy, safety, usage and pharmacodynamics, their prices may vary dramatically based on the number of manufacturers producing them.